ForEvolve/ForEvolve.Testing/README.md

 ## Versioning

-Once the project hits `v1.0.0`, the project will follows _sementic versioning_.
+The packages should follows _sementic versioning_.

 ## Hot to use